infews/infews.github.io/source/resume/dwfrank.html.md

   - Moved In-box shared MacOS/Windows CD from weekly to daily builds.
   - Managed team of 8 engineers.
 - __Engineering Program Manager, Messaging & Photos__
-  - Led prioritization and implementation for these apps for Treo 600 and Treo 650 smartphones.
+  - Led prioritization and implementation for apps for Treo 600 and Treo 650 smartphones.
   - Managed external vendors for MMS, Imaging, and Photo driver libraries.
   - Reduced "click-to-1st-photo" time from 3.5 seconds to under 1 second.
 - __Software Engineering Manager, Tools__